Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Formulation of the main results.

-First I formulate the conditions I impose on the stationary field $X(p)$, $p\in{\mathbb Z}^\nu$, and function $H(x_1,\dots,x_d)$ I am working with in this paper, and formulate the main result.
-I present the proof in the next section.
-In the proof I shall refer to~\cite{3} instead of~\cite{2}, where the results I need in the proof are worked out in more detail.
+In this section I present the main results of this paper.
+I shall compare both the formulation of the conditions and the proof of the results with those appearing in the study of the analogous results in the scalar valued case.
+But I shall refer to~\cite{9} instead of~\cite{6} in this comparison, because in that work the proofs are worked out in more detail.